Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 In NServiceBus version 8, the Scheduler API has been deprecated in favor of options like [sagas](/nservicebus/sagas/) and production-grade schedulers such as Hangfire, Quartz, and FluentScheduler.

 It is recommended to create a .NET Timer with the same interval as the scheduled task and use `IMessageSession.SendLocal` to send a message to process.
-Using message processing has the benefit of using recoverability and uses a transactional context.
-If these benefits are not needed then do not send a message at all and directly invoke logic from the timer.
+Adopting a message processing approach has the benefit of using recoverability and a transactional context.
+If these benefits are not needed then do not send a message and directly invoke logic from the timer instead.

 INFO: The behavior in NServiceBus version 7 is to **not** retry the task on failures, so be sure to wrap the business logic in a `try-catch` statement to get the same behavior in NServiceBus version 8.